cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 ## Committing with an expandable Tree

+A client with an expandable *can not commit* because it doesn't know the necessary public keys in the tree to encrypt to.
-TODO: how to get from the expandable tree to the full tree
+Therefore, if a client with an expandable tree wants to commit, it first has to retrieve the full tree from the server.
+In order ensure that the tree is the expanded version of the expandable tree known to the client, the client MUST perform the following checks:

-- check that full tree is consistent with expandable tree
+* Verify that the tree hash of the expandable tree and the full tree are equivalent.
-- do all checks in Welcome
+* Verify that all full nodes (`XNode`) in the expandable tree are equivalent to the corresponding node in the full tree.
+* Perform all checks on the tree as if joining the group with a `Welcome` message (see Section 12.4.3.1. in {{!RFC9420}}).

+To retrieve the full tree, the delivery service must provide an end point, equivalent to the one used to retrieve the full tree for a new member that wants to join with a commit.

 ### Maintaining state

-TODO

-- throw away state and stay in expandable trees
-- keep the full tree and operate in full MLS after this point
+After committing, the client can decide to switch to regular MLS and process the full tree as described in {{!RFC9420}}.
+This will cause the client's performance to regress to the performance of regular MLS, but allows it to commit again without the necessity to download the full tree again.

+If the client does not expect to commit regularly, only the expandable tree should be kept after a commit.

 # Security Considerations